27 Weight Loss 'Rules' That Are Actually Making You Gain Weight

-Funny enough, bending the rules a little is also a great way lose weight.
+So you may actually have to bend these rules to lose weight.
 To show you how to cheat your way slim, we've compiled a handful of weight loss "rules" that are begging to be broken—and we provided more effective ways to lose the extra layer, instead.
-And once you see those pounds begin to fly off, keep the progress going with these 30 Weight Loss Tips Better Than Counting Calories!
+And once you see those pounds begin to fly off, keep the progress going with these 15 Underrated Weight Loss Tips That Actually Work.

 Sure, a hardcore HIIT workout or spin class may raise your heart rate and burn more calories more than yoga, but there's something to be said for a workout that's been scientifically proven to lower levels of the stress hormone, cortisol.
 Why is staying chill so important?
 The more cortisol that's surging through your system, the hungrier and heavier you'll become, according to a Psychoneuroendocrinology study.
 The bottom line: You need to be both active and stress-free to reach your body goals.
 So don't kick your high-intensity workouts to the curb, but be sure to make time for calming workout like yoga, at least once a week, too.

 If you think you have to give up cookies and ice cream to lose weight, you've got things all wrong!
 (Cue the cheers!)
 While axing sweets altogether is an old school mentality, vowing only to indulge in treats during a special situation is the new school of thought that lets you literally have and eat your cake, too.
-"Instead of eating cookies alone on the couch, take the time and effort to go to a coffee shop and enjoy one there with a cup of green tea," suggests registered dietitian nutritionist Dawn Jackson Blatner of ABC's "My Diet Is Better Than Yours".
+"Instead of eating cookies alone on the couch, take the time and effort to go to a coffee shop and enjoy one there with a cup of green tea," suggests registered dietitian nutritionist Dawn Jackson Blatner, RDN.
 "This lowers the odds you'll overeat and will help you think of sweets as a sometimes treat."

-"It may be trendy, but going gluten-free rarely guarantees weight loss," says registered dietitian Isabel Smith.
+"It may be trendy, but going gluten-free rarely guarantees weight loss," says registered dietitian Isabel Smith, MS, RD.
 "Instead, work on cutting out processed foods like sugary cereal and crackers.
 A diet rich in vegetables and free of processed fare and can aid weight loss more effectively than simply trading in a gluten-filled food for gluten-free varieties.
 It's also far more nourishing."
-Not sure how to amp up your veggie intake without disappointing your taste buds?
-These 20 Protein-Packed Vegetarian Meals can help.

 Doing sit-ups in hopes of getting great abs is a lot like studying for a test with the wrong set of notes.
 You may be working your butt off, but your efforts are misguided.
-Celebrity trainer and author of Eat This, Not That!
-For Abs Mark Langowski, hasn't done a sit-up in over a decade and still has a crazy-defined six-pack.
+Celebrity trainer Mark Langowski hasn't done a sit-up in over a decade and still has a crazy-defined six-pack.
 How is this possible?
 He realized a long time ago that the largest role in losing pounds seeing any abdominal definition was diet.
 Add these 15 Best Foods for Abs and Weight Loss to your diet to get a lean stomach à la Langowski.

 Despite what you may have heard, you don't need to go low-carb to see the number on the scale dip.
 Complex carbs, like legumes, apples, and quinoa, are not the enemy, it's the refined, or simple carbs, that you need to watch out for, says Smith.
 "Refined carbs digest quickly and spike blood sugar, boosting hunger, while fiber-rich complex carbs digest slowly and keep blood sugar levels steady, aiding weight loss," she explains.
 To learn more about the best flat belly starches, check out these 25 Best Carbs for Weight Loss.